dante-project/scratchpad/docs/tut.rst

 Operating system basics
 =======================
+The job of an operating system is to share a computer among multiple programs and to provide a more useful set of services than the hardware alone supports.
+The operating system manages and abstracts the low-level hardware, so that, for example, a word processor need not concern itself with which type of disk hardware is being used.
+It also shares the hardware among multiple programs so that they run (or ap-pear to run) at the same time.
+Finally, operating systems provide controlled ways for programs to interact, so that they can share data or work together.

 x86 is a family of backward-compatible instruction set architectures based on the Intel 8086 CPU and its Intel 8088 variant.
 The 8086 was introduced in 1978 as a fully 16-bit extension of Intel's 8-bit-based 8080 microprocessor, with memory